DavideRasla/CNN-implementations-for-Medical-Imaging-Analysis/README.md

+# Title: Deep Learning for Breast Cancer Detection: A Comprehensive Survey and Implementation

-# CNN-implementations-for-Medical-Imaging-Analysis
+# Description:
-A project submitted for the course of Computational Intelligence MSc Embedded Computing System
+This  project is submitted as part of the Computational Intelligence MSc Embedded Computing System course.
+This project is dedicated to exploring and applying deep learning techniques to the task of breast cancer detection, utilizing a  dataset of medical images.

+# Objectives
-The goal of the project is to perfom a survey of deep learning techniques to detect breast cancer using a dataset made of images.
+The primary objectives of this project are to conduct an exhaustive survey of deep learning techniques and to implement a robust methodology for breast cancer detection.
+The repository comprehensively documents the procedures and methods employed to fulfill the five designated tasks, including both traditional and innovative approaches to ensure a work of high quality and effectiveness.

-The report in this repository aims to cover all the procedures and methods implemented to analyze and complete the five tasks of the project.
-Besides the usual techniques, additional ones have been used and all the details are provided in order to cover and ensure an high quality work level.
+# Chapter Breakdown
+1. Introduction (Task One):

-The first chapter is related to the task one.
-An introduction to the collection of all the papers and researches that I found, underlying the most interesting and useful for my purposes.
+In the inaugural chapter, I present an insightful introduction that consolidates a collection of relevant papers and research findings.
+I emphasize the most intriguing and valuable resources discovered, setting the stage for subsequent chapters.

-The second and third chapter are related to task two and three.
-They are divided in equal parts for binary and categorical classification.
-The second chapter aims to classify from scratch, whereas the third use pre-trained network as VGG16, and INCEPTION V3.
-The classification described does not takes into account the baseline patch, considered that this feature has been described in chapter four.
+2. Binary Classification (Task Two):
+This segment delves into the intricacies of binary classification, providing an in-depth exploration of the classification process starting from scratch.
+The chapter sheds light on the methodologies and insights I gained during this fundamental phase.

+3. Categorical Classification (Task Three):
+Task Three is divided into two equal parts focusing on categorical classification.
+I elucidate my approach to classification, examining both from-scratch methodologies and leveraging pre-trained networks such as VGG16 and INCEPTION V3.
+Importantly, the baseline patch is not considered in this classification, as its analysis is reserved for the subsequent chapter.

+4. Baseline Analysis (Task Four):
-The fourth chapter aims to analyze if it is possible to use the baseline in order to classifiy the abnormality correctly.
+The fourth chapter scrutinizes the viability of incorporating baseline information to enhance the accuracy of abnormality classification.
+This exploration aims to contribute insights into the role of baseline data in refining the detection process.

+5. Model Ensemble (Task Five):
-The fifth chapter is related in how to ensemble the best models obtained in order to create a better classifier that can overcome the single models.
+Dedicated to the amalgamation of the best models obtained, this chapter explores the technique of ensemble learning.
+By combining top-performing models, my goal is to create a more resilient and efficient classifier that surpasses the capabilities of individual models.

-The latter is an overall on the entire work, discussing results, techniques and possible future works
+Conclusion
+The concluding chapter serves as a comprehensive overview of the entire project, offering insightful discussions on results, methodologies, and potential directions for future work.
+This section serves as a reflective synthesis of the project's achievements and paves the way for further exploration in the dynamic field of medical imaging analysis.